dojo/widget-core/README.md

 }
 ```

 In the above example, the new `root` class provided by the theme for `myWidget` will replace the `root` class that was provided by the original `myWidget.m.css`.
-This means the `myWidget` will now have color set to blue, but will no longer receive the styles from the `root` class in the original css.
+This means the `myWidget` will now have its color set to blue, but will no longer receive the styles from the `root` class in the original CSS.

 #### Applying a theme

 To apply a theme to a widget, simply require it as a module and pass it to a widget via its properties.
-It is important to ensure that any child widgets created within your widgets render function are passed the `theme` or they will not be themed.
+It is important to ensure that any child widgets created within your widget's render function are passed the `theme` or they will not be themed.

 ```typescript
 // app.ts